 2- Chemical composition

 Weed contains high levels of THC (usually between 5-30%), the primary psychoactive compound in the plant.
-THC is responsible for the “high” associated with marijuana use.
 However, the CBD content of weed is typically low.

 On the other hand, CBD flowers contain low levels of THC (less than 0.3%), while the CBD content can be as high as up to 25% depending on the flower strain.

-In addition to THC and CBD, both weed and CBD flowers contain other compounds such as terpenes and flavonoids, which are responsible for their aroma and flavor.
+Additionally, both weed and CBD flowers contain other compounds such as a wide range of cannabinoids, terpenes, and flavonoids, which are responsible for their unique effects, aroma, and flavor.

-CBD flowers, on the other hand, are non-psychoactive and they are typically consumed for their potential health benefits, however it does not alter your perception or make you high.
+CBD flowers, on the other hand, are non-psychoactive and they are typically consumed for their potential therapeutic and wellness benefits.

 4- Benefits

-According to a study, weed can aid with pain management and sleeplessness, and it can also help with anxiety relief if used correctly.
+According to a study, weed can aid with pain management and sleeping troubles, and it can also help with anxiety relief if used correctly.

 However, CBD flowers are generally preferred by those who are simply interested in the benefits and do not want any psychoactive effects.